Pratapgarh, Uttar Pradesh

-Pratapgarh, also called Belha or Bela Pratapgarh, is a town and municipality in the state of Uttar Pradesh in India.
-It is the administrative headquarters of Pratapgarh district, part of the Prayagraj division, formerly known as Allahabad.
+Pratapgarh is a town and municipality in the state of Uttar Pradesh in India.
+Pratapgarh is the administrative headquarters of Pratapgarh district, part of the Prayagraj division, formerly known as Allahabad.

 Etymology

-Pratapgarh was the name of a fort built by Pratap Bahadur Singh (1628–1682), a local king, at Rampur.
+Pratapgarh was the name of a fort built by Pratap Bahadur Singh (1628–1682), a local ruler, at Rampur.
 Later, the area around the fort started to be known as Pratapgarh.

+To distinguish it from nearby Bela Pratapgarh, Pratapgarh is sometimes also referred to as "Pratapgarh city".

+History

+According to local tradition, Pratapgarh was founded in 1628 on top of the ruins of an old town called Aror.
+This is identified with the pattalā (district) of Arureśa mentioned in an 1107 grant under the Gahadavala dynasty as being next to a district called "Māṇighapura" (identified with present-day Manikpur).
+Aror is also listed in the Ain-i-Akbari (1590s) as a mahal in the sarkar of Manikpur, with the Somavamshis listed as the main landowners.

 Demographics

 According to the 2011 census, the Pratapgarh urban area had a total population of 91,204, including Bela Pratapgarh's 76,133 and Pratapgarh NP's 15,071, with a total of 46,960 males and 44,244 females.

 Religion

 The majority in Pratapgarh are followers of Hinduism, with Muslims forming the second largest religious group.
 The town also has significant populations of Christians and Sikhs.

 Economy

 In 2006, the Ministry of Panchayati Raj named Pratapgarh one of the country's 250 most backward districts (out of a total of 640).
 It is one of the districts of Uttar Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Primarily, an agragrian district, for a while now, Pratapgarh has risen in ranks as the top producer of Aonla (Amla).
 The fruit grown here is sold all over India and the world in the form of sweets and medicines.